353words/leaflet/README.md

 Listing 4 shows `meanByMinute` that aggregates points by minute.
 On lines 72 and 73 we define the aggregation columns.
 On lines 76-80 we group points by minute.
-On lines 83-80 we create new slice of points where each point has the group time and the average of latitude and longitude.
+On lines 83-80 we create a new slice of points where each point has the group time and the average of latitude and longitude.

-### Map HTML Template
+### Map HTML Template & JavaScript

 You are going to use `html/template` to render the map.
 Most of the HTML is static and you'll generate the title, data and list of points dynamically.